Canonical systems whose Weyl coefficients have dominating real part: Proof of equivalence with (iii) in

+We have now collected all necessary tools to carry out the proof of equivalence with condition (iii) in our main theorems.
 Our plan to proceed is to first work with a modified variant of \Enumref{3}, namely ``(iii$'$)'' stated below, and prove that ``\Enumref{2}$\Rightarrow$(iii$'$)$\Rightarrow$\Enumref{1}''.
 After that we show ``(iii$'$)$\Leftrightarrow$\Enumref{3}'', which is elementary.

 In the following we consider the weighted rescalings $\genResc sH$ of $H$ from \Cref{G105}.
 For most part of the proof, $g_1$ and $g_2$ are arbitrary functions that satisfy the assumptions in \Cref{G105}.
 Only at the very end of the proof of (iii$'$)$\Leftrightarrow$(iii) we choose $g_1,g_2$ as in \cref{G103} for the proof of \Cref{G14,G15}, and we use $g_1,g_2$ as in \cref{G104} for the additions to these theorems.
-Further, let $H_s$, $s>0$, be the trace-normalised reparameterisation of $\genResc sH$, i.e.\ the Hamiltonian that satisfies
+Again let $H_s$, $s>0$, be the trace-normalised reparameterisation of $\genResc sH$, cf.\ \Cref{G110}.
+Moreover, recall that $\lambda$ denotes the Lebesgue measure.